Taugeshtu/so-sorcery/README.md

 - [ ] Better tool ecosystem (interpreter, tree, maybe bash/cmd?)
 - [ ] Docs/readme of some kind, or a tutorial
 - [ ] user-informed extra context, on the level of working dir/user themselves (like preferences, maybe info that's general about project, etc... altho project stuff coooould be a file; and maybe the way to do that would be to "pin" it in the tree, so it auto-adds to every new session, but can be picked out? and maybe we also have a way to "memorize" a particular bit of knowledge...)
 - [ ] When files are added/removed, we need to be aware of this...
-Also maybe pull the list of availabe files up a level, it's more workspace-global than per-context anyway

 ---

 ## Release Notes

+### 0.x.x
+- [x] Move available files tracking out of ContextHolder

 ### 0.7.0